Ishra18-hub/Solar-Desalination-ML/README.md

 - Booleans has two possible values TRUE & FALSE
 - Learned Comparison Operations ==, <, >, <=, >=, !=
 - how to combine boolean values
-- how to use Conditional Statements if-elif-els
+- how to use Conditional Statements if-elif-else
 - boolean conversion

 ## 13 September 2026